Daily Houserule tweets: June 2022

 2022-06-04: I never liked Throwing Art skill, with its odd mechanic of replacing multiple skills.
 (Isn’t that what Wildcard skills are for?)

-Consider replacing it with an established mechanic: Normal throwing skills + Weapon Master (Any Thrown Item).
+Consider replacing Throwing Art with an established mechanic: just use normal throwing skills + Weapon Master (Any Thrown Item).
 Simple.

 This WM enjoys the usual benefits on dam, Rapid Strike penalties, and skill defaults.